This page explains:

 - Members of religious communities

 - Members of visiting forces or international headquarters and defence organisations.
-Please contact us using the form below if you need more information on this discount or wish to claim it.
+Please contact us if you need more information on this discount or wish to claim it.

-Properties which are furnished but are nobody’s main residence used to qualify for a 10% discount (see the 'Sole or main residence' page for more information on main residence) but from 01.04.13, no discount applies.
+Properties that are furnished but are nobody’s main residence used to qualify for a 10% discount but from 01.04.13, no discount applies.